Merkur Progress Review – Going strong since the 1950’s

 The Merkur Progress is a German-crafted safety razor that’s adjustable and offers various blade settings of aggressiveness.

-After using and reviewing the Merkur Futur adjustable razor I was looking forward to picking up the Progress model from Merkur.
-The Progress was one of the first adjustable blade models of its kind made by Merkur in the 1950’s.
+After using and reviewing the Merkur Futur adjustable razor, I was eager to try the Progress model from Merkur.
+The Progress was one of the first adjustable-blade models of its kind, made by Merkur in the 1950s.

-The Progess also holds a spot in the Best Merkur Razor recommendations article as it is still one of my top three adjustable razors and for its mild settings.
+The Progress also holds a spot in the Best Merkur Razor recommendations article, as it remains one of my top three adjustable razors, particularly for its mild settings.

 Adjustable razors will not suit everyone’s needs and can be a wasted purchase if more than one setting is not required and used.
-This is often found out after using an adjustable a fair few times and then sticking to one setting level.
+This is often discovered after using an adjustable setting a few times and then settling on one setting level.

 However…….

-Let’s crack on and take a closer look at the safety razor and tell you how it fairs and whom it suits best.
+Let’s take a closer look at the safety razor and see how it fares, as well as who it suits best.

 Description & Features